joysticktv/joysticktv.github.io/developer_support.md

 Once the connection has been opened, you will send a `subscribe` message.
 This is a JSON formatted object.

+> NOTE: Key names will always start with a lowercase letter, and the value for `command` will always be lowercase.

 ```json
 {
   "command": "subscribe",